A Grasp Pose is All You Need: Learning Multi-fingered Grasping with Deep Reinforcement Learning from Vision and Touch: METHODOLOGY

 \subsection{Grasping Pipeline}

 We propose a modular pipeline for grasping an object with the iCub humanoid (see Fig.~\ref{fig:pipeline}).
 Our approach is composed of two stages.
-We firstly compute a suitable grasp pose with an external algorithms and we move the end-effector of the robot in a pre-grasp pose distanced of $5$ \textit{cm} from the one given by the algorithm.
+We firstly compute a suitable grasp pose with an external algorithm and we move the end-effector of the robot in a pre-grasp pose spaced $5 cm$ from the one given by the algorithm.
 Then, starting from this configuration, we rely on a DRL policy to move the end-effector in the cartesian space and to control the position of the fingers joints in order to accomplish the grasp and lift the object.